cloudfoundry/cf-acceptance-tests/README.md

 `routing`| DEA or Diego |This package contains routing specific acceptance tests (Context path, wildcard, SSL termination, sticky sessions).
 `route_services` | Diego |This package contains route services acceptance tests.
 `security_groups`| DEA or Diego |This test group tests the security groups feature of Cloud Foundry that lets you apply rules-based controls to network traffic in and out of your containers.
 These should pass for most recent Cloud Foundry installations.  `cf-release` versions `v200` and up should have support for most security group specs to pass.
 `services`| DEA or Diego | This test group tests various features related to services, e.g. registering a service broker via the service broker API.
 Some of these tests exercise special integrations, such as Single Sign-On authentication; you may wish to run some tests in this package but selectively skip others if you haven't configured the required integrations.
-Consult the [ginkgo spec runner](http://onsi.github.io/ginkgo/#the-spec-runner) documention to see how to use the `--skip` and `--focus` flags.
 `ssh`| Diego |This test group tests our ability to communicate with Diego apps via ssh, scp, and sftp.
 `v3`| Diego| This test group contains tests for the next-generation v3 Cloud Controller API.
 As of this writing, the v3 API is not officially supported.